Randolph County On-Site Wastewater Treatment System Ordinance

 This ordinance is enacted pursuant to Sections 192.300.RSMo.
-1986. which provides in part as follows: fie county commissions and the county health boards of the several counties may make and promulgate orders and ordinances or rules and regulations. resDect1vely. as will tend to enhance me public health and prevent the entrance of infectious, contagious, communicable, or dangerous diseases into such a county, but orders and ordinances or rules and regulations shall not conflict with any rules or regulations authorized and made by the Department of Health and Senior Services In accordance with this chapter or by the Department of Social Services under Chapter 198 RSMO.
+1986. which provides in part as follows: the county commissions and the county health boards of the several counties may make and promulgate orders and ordinances or rules and regulations, respectively as will tend to enhance the public health and prevent the entrance of infectious, contagious, communicable, or dangerous diseases into such a county, but orders and ordinances or rules and regulations shall not conflict with any rules or regulations authorized and made by the Department of Health and Senior Services in accordance with this chapter or by the Department of Social Services under Chapter 198 RSMO.

 SECTION II: SCOPE OF COVERAGE

 The Randolph County Commission hereby adopts an ordinance establishing minimum construction standards and procedures for on-site wastewater treatment systems as outlined in RSMo Sections 701.025-701.059 Missouri Laws for On-Site Disposal Systems, Construction Standards, and Permitting Authority.
 The Commission also adopts the “Decentralized Wastewater Glossary” as compiled by the Consortium of Institutes for Decentralized Wastewater Treatment (CIDWT) as its definitions resource, however, defers to Missouri State Statute definitions in the above Cited sections where any conflict in definition exists.
 This ordinance shall follow state law with the following exceptions:

 - This ordinance shall apply to all properties, regardless of size.